DaveStaudenmaier/DaveStaudenmaier.github.io/about.md

 ### More Information

-I currently work remotely from my RV working freelance or contacts development.
+I currently work remotely from my RV on freelance or contact development opportunities.

 ### Contact me